The Rare Color Myth

 Red comes in many shades from an orange to a deep mahogany red, none are a rare color.

-Shih Tzu also have a Brindle gene, a Fading gene and a Silver/Chinchilla gene.
-They can have a black mask.
+Shih Tzu also have a Brindle gene, they can have a black mask or a blue mask or a chocolate mask.

 All of which makes for the wonderful rainbow of colors that our lovely Shih Tzu come in.